ECS508 PhD Econometrics I

 Knowledge

-- Know different types of identifying assumptions and standard identification strategies used in research papers
+- recognize different types of identifying assumptions and standard identification strategies used in research papers

-- Be able to distinguish between structural and reduced-form approaches, parametric and nonparametric identification
+- distinguish between structural and reduced-form approaches, parametric and nonparametric identification

-- Be able to apply methods which can be used to deal with endogeneity, nonlinearities, discrete outcomes
+- apply methods which can be used to deal with endogeneity, nonlinearities, discrete outcomes

 Skills